- AvanTech, Free / Libre / Open Source software, and WikiSuite: what are they?

 - Since the source code is available, we can adapt it to our specific needs.
 Since we are using tested software as a base, we reduce the risk of delays and unexpected development costs.

-- Since a very large community uses it and contributes to its development, we only have to support a fraction of its development costs.
+- Because a very large community uses it and contributes to its development, we only have to support a fraction of its development costs.

 - This allows a small company like AvanTech to offer a service level more typical of much larger companies.